elastiflow/ElastiFlow-Tools/docker_install/readme.txt

 These instructions will install ElasticSearch 8.14.0, Kibana 8.14.0, and ElastiFlow 7.1.1 with Docker Compose.

 1) Download all files to a new directory.
-2) Edit the .env file to set your desired Kibana and Elastic passwords and Elastic stack version.
+2) Edit the .env file to set your desired Kibana and Elastic passwords and Elastic stack version

       # Password for the 'elastic' user (at least 6 characters)
       ELASTIC_PASSWORD=